quinnuendo/mjc2wsl/README.md

 Check the docs folder for a more detailed tutorial on how to install FermaT under Linux.

+This project should work correctly regardless of operating system, that is it should work fine if you have the above requirements setup properly (java-ant-fermat).

+It should be noted that although everything *should* work on Windows or Mac or whatever else can run the dependencies, it is only (at this point) extensively tested under Linux.
+Feel free to ask about problems running it, suggestions for improving the platform independance are welcom.

 Setting the FermaT dir
 ----------------------